 How Do I Sign Up?

 You can contribute up to $5,000 a year in a Dependent Care FSA if you file as single, head of household, or as married filing a joint return.
 If married and filing separately, you can contribute $2,500.
-This is assuming that you have earned an income of at least the amount you plan to contribute.
+This is assuming you've earned an income of at least the amount you plan to contribute.

 Are There Any Drawbacks?

-Another problem is that you must use all the money in the account each year or you lose it!
+Another problem is you must use all the money in the account each year or you lose it.
 This isn’t a problem for most people who have full-time care for a dependent, but miscalculations can definitely cost you money.

 What About the Child Tax Credit?

 Low-income earners and their families may benefit more from the tax credit.
 And some people can actually take advantage of both an FSA and the tax credit.
-But keep in mind that you can’t use the same expenses for both tax breaks.
-You can read more about the child tax credit and changes to the credit based on the Tax Cuts and Jobs Act here.
+But keep in mind you can’t use the same expenses for both tax breaks.

 Final Thoughts on Dependent Care FSA’s